lunarserge/facere-sensum/doc/features.rst

 * Growing collection of pre-defined lowest level metrics.
 * API for bringing your own metrics.
 * Automatic calculation of higher-level metrics to reflect collective metric behavior.
+* Generation of charts for metrics behavior over time.

 ******************
 Formal Definitions